mustafaelagamey/crm-task/readme.md

 ## Requsts :
 ### Admin

 admin add employee

 admin add customer

 admin can assign customer to employee

 ### Employee

-employee can add customer
+mployee can add customer

-employee add action and  record result for action
+mployee add action and  record result for action

 ##Used:
 models , views , controllers ,routes , some service provider for form building